metosin/example-project/docs/js-dates.md

   even if app would only need `Instant` or something.
 Due to static property initialization and dependencies between classes it looks like it isn't possible to only require single class (at least easily?).
-- 43 kB minified and compressed (advertiser), not huge, but more than many other date libs
+- 43 kB minified and compressed (advertised in readme, could be a bit different
+- with Closure), not huge, but more than some other date libs.
 - No MUI DatePicker adapter (could be added?)

 ## https://day.js.org/en/